ibm-cloud-docs/openwhisk/pkg_person_insights.md

 * For more information about the meaning of the models that the service uses to describe personality characteristics, see [Personality models](/docs/services/personality-insights?topic=personality-insights-models).
 * For more information about the meaning of the consumption preferences, see [Consumption preferences](/docs/services/personality-insights?topic=personality-insights-preferences).

 Request logging is disabled for the {{site.data.keyword.personalityinsightsshort}} service.
-The service doesn't log retain data from requests and responses, regardless of whether the `X-Watson-Learning-Opt-Out` request header is set.
+The service doesn't log or retain data from requests and responses, regardless of whether the `X-Watson-Learning-Opt-Out` request header is set.
 {: note}

 The {{site.data.keyword.personalityinsightsshort}} package contains the following entities.
 You can find additional details in the {{site.data.keyword.personalityinsightsshort}} API reference by clicking the entity name.